 Clinically meaningful activity in 6 distinct tumor types1

-Avastin® (bevacizumab) solution for intravenous infusion is a biologic cancer treatment that is FDA approved in 5 cancer types: metastatic colorectal cancer (MCRC), metastatic non-squamous non-small cell lung cancer (NSCLC), metastatic renal cell carcinoma (mRCC), and persistent, recurrent, or metastatic cervical cancer (CC), or recurrent glioblastoma (rGBM).1 Click one of the links above to read more about Avastin efficacy data, safety profile, or dosing and usage in these types of advanced cancer.
+Avastin® (bevacizumab) solution for intravenous infusion is a biologic cancer treatment that is FDA approved in 6 cancer types: metastatic colorectal cancer (MCRC), metastatic non-squamous non-small cell lung cancer (NSCLC), metastatic renal cell carcinoma (mRCC), recurrent glioblastoma (rGBM), persistent, recurrent, or metastatic cervical cancer (CC), and platinum-resistant recurrent epithelial ovarian, fallopian tube or primary peritoneal cancer (prOC).1 Click one of the links above to read more about Avastin efficacy data, safety profile, or dosing and usage in these types of advanced cancer.

 Avastin is indicated for the treatment of glioblastoma as a single agent for adult patients with progressive disease following prior therapy.
 The effectiveness of Avastin in glioblastoma is based on an improvement in objective response rate.
 There are no data demonstrating an improvement in disease-related symptoms or increased survival with Avastin.